New Year’s Quit Tobacco Prep

 1. Make a Plan

 Set a quit date.
 Take a look at your calendar and a pick a day that’s far enough ahead to let you accomplish some of the tips listed here.
 Think about whether quitting during a weekday or on the weekend would work better.
 The most important part?
-Sticking to your date!
+Sticking to your date and using these 31 days of quitting tobacco tips!

 2. Make a Clean Sweep